• Home

 About This Song

-“The Right to Love” was composed by Lalo Schifrin, with lyrics by Gene Lees.
-This song has an interesting history.
+“The Right To Love” was written in 1963 by Lalo Schifrin, with lyrics by Gene Lees.
 It was first recorded, without lyrics, in 1963 on an album called Reflections by Stan Getz and Lalo Schifrin.
 Tony Bennett liked the song from the beginning and suggested that Gene Lees write the lyrics.
 The resulting song is an anthem for “forbidden” love.
 At that time, most people associated the song with interracial relationships; in later years, it has been sung by gay singers.
 In addition to Bennett’s recording, this song has been recorded by Peggy Lee, Carmen McRae, and k.d. lang.

 About This Version